bugitapp/bugit/README.md

        - [ ] attach the image

 The following **optional** features are implemented:
+- [ ]  The original screen shot gets deleted from the phone after creating a bug
 - [ ]  User can undo annotations
 - [ ] Use can annotate the picture with the following
 	- [ ] Circles